plotly/rasterly/README.md

 ```

 * fst file:
-The [fst package](https://www.fstpackage.org/) offers an extremely efficient option for serializing large data frames in R. In addition to rapid compression using LZ4 and ZSTD, it provides support for multithreading to parallelize operations.
+The [fst package](https://www.fstpackage.org/) is an excellent option for extremely fast serialization of large data frames in R. In addition to rapid compression using LZ4 and ZSTD, it provides support for multithreading to parallelize operations.

 ```
 library(fst)